Pachamanca in Peru – Best of Peruvian cuisine!

 First, take a bowl with clean water, add salt, and with the help of herbs, sprinkle slowly to clean the hot stones while still on fire.
 This will add a salty taste to all our ingredients.

-You can also sprinkle the salt in the potatoes and sweet while still wet and leave it to dry before placing them in the oven.
+You can also sprinkle salt and sweets on the potatoes while still wet and leave them to dry before placing them in the oven.

 Step 4: Bury with herbs and soil.